The Figurine

 The Figurine: Araromire is a 2009 Nigerian supernatural suspense thriller film written by Kemi Adesoye, produced and directed by Kunle Afolayan, who also stars in the film as one of the main protagonists.
 It also stars Ramsey Nouah and Omoni Oboli.

 The movie narrates the story of two friends who find a mystical sculpture in an abandoned shrine in the forest while serving at a National Youth Service Corps camp, and one of them decides to take the artwork home.
 Unknown to them, the sculpture is from the goddess 'Araromire' which bestows seven years of good luck on anyone who encounters it, and after the seven years have expired, seven years of bad luck follow.
-The lives of the two friends begin to change for good, as they become successful and wealthy businessmen.
+The lives of the two friends begin to change for the better, as they become successful and wealthy businessmen.
 However, after seven years, things start to change for the worse.

-The original idea for a thriller film came long ago from Kunle Afolayan himself and Jovi Babs and it was to be titled Shrine.
-The script took nine months to be finalized and the development stage took five years.
-The film was shot in Lagos and Osun States for three months and received sponsorship from companies such as MicCom Golf Resort, GSK, Omatek Computers, MTN, IRS Airlines, and Cinekraft.
+The idea for a thriller film was conceived by Kunle Afolayan and scriptwriter Giovanni Durojaiye (also known as Jovi Babs) and was originally titled Shrine.
+The script took nine months to finalize and the development stage took five years.
+The film was shot in Lagos and Osun States over three months and received sponsorship from companies such as MicCom Golf Resort, GSK, Omatek Computers, MTN, IRS Airlines, and Cinekraft.
 It also had media partners like HiTV and others.
-There were no professional stunts on the ground, so most of the stunts were performed by Kunle Afolayan on set.
+There were no stuntmen on the ground, so most of the stunts were performed by Kunle Afolayan on set.

-The film was first released at the 2009 Rotterdam International Film Festival and was met with widespread critical acclaim.
-It received ten nominations and won five awards at the 6th Africa Movie Academy Awards, including the awards for Best Picture, Heart of Africa, Achievement in Cinematography and Achievement in Visual Effects.
-On 31 July 2014, A book titled Auteuring Nollywood: Critical Perspectives on The Figurine, detailing scholarly analysis of events in the film was released.
-The book was also welcomed with positive reviews.
+The film was released at the 2009 Rotterdam International Film Festival and met with widespread critical acclaim.
+It received ten nominations and won five awards at the 6th Africa Movie Academy Awards, including the awards for Best Picture, Heart of Africa (since renamed Best Nigerian Film), Achievement in Cinematography and Achievement in Visual Effects.

+On 31 July 2014, Auteuring Nollywood: Critical Perspectives on The Figurine, a compilation of scholarly analysis of the film, was published to positive reviews.
 The Figurine has also been used as a subject of educational studies in the Arts department of some higher institutions.

 Plot

-The film opens in Araromire in 1908: There is an old folktale about a goddess Araromire who asked a priest to invoke her spirit into a figurine carved out of the bark of a cursed tree.
-When villagers of Araromire touched the figurine, Araromire would grant them wealth and prosperity in all their endeavours.
-This good fortune however unfortunately lasted for just seven years, after which everything deteriorated and became worse than it was seven years ago.
-The climax of the disaster was when the priest who invoked her spirit was found dead at the river.
-The villagers become infuriated and invaded the Araromire shrine; the shrine is burned down and that ended the evil of Araromire.
+In the year 1908, a folktale originated about the goddess Araromire who asked a priest to invoke her spirit into a figurine carved out of the bark of a cursed tree.
+When villagers of Araromire touched the figurine, Araromire granted them good fortune for seven years.
+After that, their blessings reversed and their lives took a turn for the worse.
+When the priest is found dead, the villagers become infuriated and burn down the Araromire shrine, bringing an apparent end to the evil of Araromire.